 I’ve been helping out a new colleague at work – Cayenne.
 She wanted to take me out for lunch as a thank you.
 I told her it was unnecessary but she insisted.
 Cayenne picked one of her favourite restaurants – Sushi Bar Zipang.
 For this post, let’s play something that suits this extreme cold weather.
 What will it be?
 Coldplay?
 Vanilla Ice?
-Nope, I pick Ice Cube You Can Do It (Put your back into it).
+Nope, let’s listen to “Put Your Back Into It” by Ice Cube.

 Warning – vulgar language.

 Originally Cayenne reserved a table but when we arrived, we saw it was right next to the door.
 The owner/chef saw Cayenne, came out and immediately gave us a better table.
 Throughout our meal, extra special attention was paid to her.
 Damn girl!
 I had no idea you were a VIP.

 Cayenne ordered the tempura and sushi lunch special ($16.99).
 Ayecaramba ordered ebi fry and a California roll ($16.99).
 I picked the sushi lunch special ($18.99), which included a tuna maki roll, two pieces of ebi, tuna and salmon nigiri.
 All lunch specials include miso soup, salad or rice.